viewsdevelop/viewsdevelop/README.md

 ## 🔭 I’m currently working on ...

-My recent project is [ToDo+](https://viewsdevelop.github.io/to-do-plus/), a simple yet efficient to-do list application built with React.
-In this project, I've incorporated features for users to add, delete, and edit their to-do items seamlessly.
+My recent project is [ToDo+](https://viewsdevelop.github.io/to-do-plus/), a to-do list application built with React, Material UI, and Firebase.
+It enables users to add, delete, and edit tasks with ease and efficiency.

 ## 📫 How to reach me: